Merepeka Raukawa-Tait: Local government candidacies

+Christian Heritage Party

 Shortly before the 2002 elections, it was announced that Raukawa-Tait would be standing as a candidate for the Christian Heritage Party.
 This surprised many commentators, as Raukawa-Tait's previous comments did not indicate a great affinity with Christian Heritage policies – in particular, she was considered to be markedly more tolerant of homosexuality than the party.
 As a personal recruit of then party leader Graham Capill, Raukawa-Tait was immediately elected deputy leader of the party.

 In the election itself, Raukawa-Tait contested the Wairarapa electorate against Labour's Georgina Beyer.
 Raukawa-Tait eventually placed third, winning 19% of the vote.
 This was the best result achieved by any Christian Heritage candidate in that election.
 Not long after the election, however, Raukawa-Tait and Capill entered into a dispute about the election campaign.
 Her campaign manager, Adam Owens, alleged that Capill's management of the party's campaign was poor, with little strategy and poor advertising.
 Owens alleged that the party was being financially mismanaged by Capill, and that he was not a "proper person" to lead a political party.
 After a protracted dispute, Raukawa-Tait and the entire Wairarapa Electorate Committee resigned from the party, citing "the lack of financial accountability" and "un-Christian threats and intimidation".
 In 2003 she reconciled with Capill, and they gave joint interviews in national newspapers saying that their falling out had been the fault of Adam Owens, and they jointly condemned him.